Tristram of Lyonesse: Contents

 To his dismay Ganhardine the brother of Iseult of the White Hands then discovers that his sister, notwithstanding her marriage with Tristram, still remains a virgin.
 Tristram explains that he cannot forsake his first love and, Ganhardine demanding to see her, the two travel to Tintagel.
-As it happens, King Mark is out hunting when the men arrive, and Tristram flees with Iseult of Ireland to Camelot, where they find grace from Launcelot and Guinevere, that other famous adulterous couple.
-By their grace Tristram and Iseult are allowed to stay at Launcelot's seaside castle Joyous Gard, where they enjoy their second sustained period together, sweetly conversing about their love.
+As it happens, King Mark is out hunting when the men arrive, and Tristram flees with Iseult of Ireland to Camelot, where they find grace from Lancelot and Guinevere, that other famous adulterous couple.
+By their grace Tristram and Iseult are allowed to stay at Lancelot's seaside castle Joyous Gard, where they enjoy their second sustained period together, sweetly conversing about their love.